SELinux¶

 True

-Use the following interface call to set an SELinux domain to permissive mode.
+Use the following interface call to set an SELinux domain to permissive state.

 selinux.permissive(domain_name)